-In recent years, the public’s awareness of gastrointestinal problems and the microbiome have skyrocketed.
+In recent years, the public’s awareness of gastrointestinal problems and the microbiome has skyrocketed.
 An increasing understanding of the link between the gut and overall wellness has been a boon to the food and supplement industry, some of which have been based on evidence, while others are a bit more questionable.

 Irritable Bowel Syndrome

 IBS is classified as either IBS-C (constipation dominant), IBS-D (diarrhea dominant), IBS-M (mixed constipation and diarrhea), or IBS-U (unspecified with symptoms not clearly fitting into any other categories).
 Symptoms of IBS other than constipation and diarrhea include:

 - Abdominal pain

 - Urgent defecation